 CPD points will not be earned for participating in a re-run seminar if you have attended the same seminar within the same year.

 9. Do I earn CPD points for lecturing?

 Yes, full-time lecturers in architecture leading to a recognised architectural degree will earn 10 CPD points.
 Part time lecturing (for at least one-semester) in architecture in recognised tertiary institutions will earn 5 CPD points.

 10. What is the CPD point requirement if I am a newly registered architect?

 A Newly Registered Architect is exempted from the CPD renewal requirement for the first application for the practising certificate and for the 1st renewal within 12 months from the notification of passing the Professional Practice Examination by BOA.

-The cut-off date for reporting CPD points is 31 October.
+The cut-off date for reporting CPD points is 31 October each year.
 The reporting period is 1 November of current year to 31 October of the following year.

 Architects who are overseas and who wish to renew their practising certificate have the following avenues to obtain the CPD points:

 (i) By attending SIA weekend seminars specially organized for architects who are stationed overseas

 (ii) By attending relevant overseas seminars.
 The architect is encouraged to submit for accreditation (using the CPD points application form obtainable from SIA) before attending the overseas seminar.
 When submitting for accreditation, details of the seminar (such as seminar programme, write-up, and speaker’s particular) should accompany the application.
 The architect should submit proof of attendance not later than 6 months from date of seminar for recording purpose of CPD points.